 Humans animals, plants, insects, bacteria and viruses that may never have left one geographic area for another are now moving every day around the world.
 This movement can cause animal health syndromes that may not have been seen in some areas, or isolated cases may not be connected to other cases that have occurred elsewhere.

-Lindsey Holstrom, DVM, uses an iPad to record health and surveillance data for the syndromic surveillance program.
 But that’s changing.
 A unique program is being piloted in the states of New Mexico and Texas that is equipping practitioners with tools for reporting a variety of animal health conditions and then relaying that information, analyzing it and reporting it in near real-time.

 “Surveillance is one action used to help protect countries from unnecessary trade restrictions,” says Tom Hairgrove, DVM, Texas A&M AgriLife Extension Service. ”The primary objective of surveillance is to ‘intentionally seek out as early as possible the target agent of disease cases or to identify the elevated risk in order to maximize prevention, treatment, and control, or the likelihood of eradication and to minimize the impacts of the disease’.”